berkut998/OMSnake/README.md

 # OMSnake

-Simple game snake.
+Naive realization simple game snake.
 (I was just bored and decided to make one more game "snake")

 For control use arrow (&uarr;&rarr;&darr;&larr;)